Things don't look good for Dodge and Chrysler

 Dodge also has a broader range of models than Chrysler.
 Dodge sells two SUVs -- the Durango and the smaller Journey -- as well as the Charger four-door sedan and the Challenger muscle car.

 All the Dodge products have been around for a very long time, in auto industry terms, but they've gotten regular updates and upgrades over the years.
-The Charger and Challenger, at least, will carrying and continue to be updated and improve, Marchionne has said.
+The Charger and Challenger, at least, will carry on and continue to be updated and improve, Marchionne has said.

 There's nothing wrong with that, said Eddie Alterman, editor of Car & Driver magazine.
 If vehicles are basically good, as the Challenger and Charger are, wholesale re-invention isn't always necessary to keep them competitive.